F2BEAR/nSeed/ROADMAP.md

   This should be possible with both CLI arguments and config files.

+- nSeed Data Streams | Future

+  This feature will considerably improve the performance of nSeed, giving us the capacity to seed more data than our current threshold of 3 million documents seeded into MongoDB.

 - Plugins | Future

   Plugins are a great way to grant the user with a level of extensibility for the tools they use.
 With that in mind, we truly believe that the capability to use (or create) Plugins gives a great advantage to the user, making this tool the flexibility needed to cope with the user's needs.